Sunidhi Chauhan: 2006–09: Omkara, Aaja Nachle and Rab Ne Bana Di Jodi

 Chauhan's collaboration with Pritam during the year was appreciated by the music critics.
 Her rendition of "Tere Bin", "Aa Kushi Se Khud Kushi Karle" and Opera-style singing of "Afreen" was well received.
 Besides, their work in "Crazy Kiya Re" of Dhoom 2 was widely acclaimed, however Gangsters "Lamha Lamha" was labelled as a "romantic irritant" song by Rediff.com.
 During the year, she performed her only duet with Shreya Ghoshal—though they have contributed in multi-singer songs together—with the Salim–Sulaiman's composition, "Imaan Ka Asar" from Dor.
 Apart from rendering two soft tracks, "Mere Haath Mein" and "Dekho Na" for Jatin–Lalit composed Fanaa, Chauhan voiced for the remixed track of "Yeh Mera Dil" which was originally sung by Asha Bhosle.
 According to Rediff.com; "The usually confident Sunidhi Chauhan appears to be conscious of inevitable comparisons to Asha Bhosle's version of the same".
-The song was met with mixed reactions; some people considered her voice more huskier than it requires, while other complimented her vocals.
+The song, which was included in the soundtrack of the 2006 film Don, was met with mixed reactions; some people considered her voice more huskier than it requires, while other complimented her vocals.
 However, she personally felt that the song would sound much better if she had "sung the song on a higher note".
 Moreover, she also performed the English language song "Reach Out" at the opening ceremony of the 2006 Asian Games at Doha.

 In 2007, Chauhan lent her voice for Madhuri Dixit in her comeback film Aaja Nachle, where she rendered "Soniye Mil Ja" along with Sukhwinder Singh and "Koi Patthar Se Naa Maare" alongside Nigam and Ghoshal, apart from the title track.
 In spite of rendering the title track for Shankar-Ehsaan-Loy composed Jhoom Barabar Jhoom, Chauhan lent her voice for Shantanu Moitra in Laaga Chunari Mein Daag, where she performed "Hum To Aise Hain" along with Ghoshal which also had Swanand Kirkire and Pranab Biswas lending supporting vocals.
 In a review from Rediff.com, Raja Sen wrote; "The two-sister song works, from moustache-and-cow similes to paan spits to a fantastic 3–2–1–2–7–2 count, the female vocalists doing the upbeat words justice".
 However, he found "Kachchi Kaliyaan" from the same film less appealing with its "bad remix background" though praised Chauhan, Ghoshal, KK and Nigam for giving the song the "required vim".
 Besides, she recorded the soft romantic melody song "Hey Shona" for Vishal-Shekhar for whom she performed "Pyaar Ki Yeh Kahani" and "Sajnaaji Vaari Vaari" from Honeymoon Travels Pvt.
 Ltd., which resulted in another Filmfare nomination along with "Aaja Nachle".